Ze-Yang/Lane-Detection-with-ERFNet/README.md

   wrong class label.
 The last image belongs to miss label case since the dashed yellow line is missed.
 2. There also exists some duplicate images with different annotation label maps.
 In this case, we manually select the one we regard owns the best annotation map and ignore all the rest.
-3. We resize all the images to the same size of 1280*720 to reduce data reading time.
+3. We resize all the images to the same size of 1280*720 to reduce data loading time.

 ![wrongly annotated examples](examples/example.jpg)